-Medical appliances and supplies, including drugs and biologicals as defined in section 1861(t) of the Social Security Act, and which are used primarily for the relief of pain and symptom control related to the individual's terminal illness is covered.
+Medical appliances and supplies, including drugs and biologicals, are only drugs as defined in section 1861(t) of the Social Security Act, and which are used primarily for the relief of pain and symptom control related to the individual's terminal illness is covered.
 Appliances may include covered durable medical equipment as well as other self-help and personal comfort items related to the palliation or management of the recipient's terminal illness and related conditions.
 Equipment is provided by the hospice for use in the recipient's home while he or she is under hospice care.
-Medical supplies include those that are part of the written POC.
+Medical supplies include those that are part of the written plan of care.